canyon-project/canyon/plugins/vite-plugin-canyon/README.md

-# vite-plugin-canyon
+# swc-plugin-canyon

-## Usage

-To see how to use this uploader, please visit our [documentation](https://docs.canyonjs.org/zh/documentation/ecosystem/vite-plugin-canyon).
+To see how to use this plugin, please visit our [documentation](https://docs.canyonjs.org/zh/documentation/ecosystem/vite-plugin-canyon).